-In line with Regulation (EU) 2016/794 of the European Parliament and of the Council of 11 May 2016 (the Europol Regulation), the EDPS -the independent EU data protection authority - has the task to supervise the lawfulness of personal data processing by Europol since 1 May 2017.
+In line with Regulation (EU) 2016/794 of the European Parliament and of the Council of 11 May 2016 (the Europol Regulation), the EDPS has the task of supervising the lawfulness of personal data processing by Europol as of 1 May 2017.

-Europol is the EU body actively cooperating with law enforcement authorities of the EU Member States to combat serious international crime and terrorism.
-Europol also works with many non-EU partner States and international organizations in particular in the fight against terrorism, cybercrime and people smuggling.
+Europol is an EU body which actively cooperates with the law enforcement authorities of the EU Member States to combat serious international crime and terrorism.
+Europol also works with many non-EU partner States and international organisations, particularly regarding the fight against terrorism, cybercrime and people smuggling.

 Taking over the data protection supervision of Europol, the EDPS - in full synergy and cooperation with national supervisory authorities - will ensure that the right balance is found between data protection rights and the key public interest of security.

-The EDPS is committed to exercise his supervisory role, reinforcing safeguards in a practical and modern way in line with the new challenges for law enforcement.
+The EDPS is committed to exercise our supervisory role, reinforcing safeguards in a practical and modern way in line with the new challenges for law enforcement.

-To perform this supervision work, the EDPS implements different duties, also taking into account the cross-border dimension (at European and international level) of the data processing:
+To perform this supervision work, the EDPS takes on different duties, also taking into account the cross-border dimension (at European and international level) of the data processing:

-- The EDPS advices Europol, either on his or her own initiative or in response to a consultation, on all matters concerning the processing of personal data, in particular when it draws up internal rules or administrative measures relating to the protection of fundamental rights and freedoms with regard to the processing of personal data or with reference to the transfer and exchange of personal data.
+- The EDPS advises Europol, either on our own initiative or in response to a consultation, on all matters concerning the processing of personal data, in particular when it draws up internal rules or administrative measures relating to the protection of fundamental rights and freedoms with regard to the processing of personal data or with reference to the transfer and exchange of personal data.

 - Where new types of processing operations by Europol (due in particular to the categories of data involved or the use of new technologies or procedures) present specific risks to individuals, these processing operations need to be submitted to the EDPS for prior consultation.
 Based on the facts submitted by Europol, the EDPS will examine the processing of personal data in relation to the data protection safeguards laid down under Europol Regulation and with all relevant data protection principles and rules.
 In most cases, this exercise leads to a set of recommendations that the controller has to implement so as to ensure compliance with data protection rules.

-- Either as a follow up to a complaint or on his or her own initiative, for example on the basis on the information Europol has to provide to the EDPS under the Europol Regulation (about new operational analysis projects, data stored for more than 5 years, certain transfers to third countries or international organisations, etc.), the EDPS may carry out inquiries for the monitoring of compliance with reference to a specific topic.
+- The EDPS may carry out inquiries for the monitoring of compliance with reference to a specific topic, either as a follow up to a complaint or on our own initiative, for example on the basis on the information Europol has to provide to the EDPS under the Europol Regulation (about new operational analysis projects, data stored for over 5 years, certain transfers to third countries or international organisations, etc.).

-As mentioned, an essential aspect of this supervision is the cooperation with national supervisory authorities, in particular within the newly established Europol Cooperation Board, a forum with advisory function for discussion of common issues, working together to develop, for instance, guidelines and best practices.
+As mentioned, an essential aspect of this supervision is the cooperation with national supervisory authorities, in particular within the newly established Europol Cooperation Board, a forum with advisory function for discussion of common issues, working together to develop guidelines and best practices, for example.

-As part of the annual report, the EDPS will publish an annual report on the supervisory activities on Europol including information on complaints, inquiries, inspections, transfers of personal data to third countries and international organizations, as well as prior consultations.
+As part of its annual report, the EDPS will publish a summary of its supervisory activities on Europol including information on complaints, inquiries, inspections, transfers of personal data to third countries and international organisations, as well as prior consultations.

-The EDPS is also accountable, for his or her supervision activity, before the Joint Parliamentary Scrutiny Group (JPSG), composed of representatives of the European and of national Parliament, established under the Europol Regulation.
+The EDPS is also accountable for our supervisory activities before the Joint Parliamentary Scrutiny Group (JPSG), composed of representatives of the European and of national Parliament, established under the Europol Regulation.

 Archived website of the former Joint Supervisory Body of Europol.